johsteffens/actinon/README.md

    The file gets updated at intervals, gradually improving image-quality.
    After around 20 ...
 60 min (depending on CPU speed), rendering should be completed.
-   Interrupt any time with Ctl-C. You can resume an incomplete image later.
+   Interrupt any time with Ctl-C, which will save an intermediate result and terminate.
+   You can resume from an incomplete image later.
    * You may want to convert the image to a more common format with netpbm or similar tool (e.g. `pnmtopng`).
+   * A nice tool to view the image is [gThumb](https://en.wikipedia.org/wiki/GThumb).

 ### Next Steps
    * Learn a bit about the Actinon Language: For the time being, you might want to glean some insight by examining [wine_glass.acn](https://github.com/johsteffens/actinon/blob/master/src_acn/wine_glass.acn), which is inline-commented for that purpose.